Types of Volunteer Background Checks

 John M. Sadler, JD, CIC

 Every reasonable effort should be made to protect youth sports participants from adults in the program who have a history of unacceptable criminal activity.
-It is estimated that 9.6% of all volunteers screened have a criminal record and 2.9% of would be coaches have had convictions involving sex offenses, violence, or other felonies.
-(Source: Southeastern Security Consultants, Inc.) For starters, volunteer screening including background checks is a critical part of an effective abuse & molestation risk management plan.
+In a 2014 study, an estimated 12.93% of all volunteers screened had a criminal background record and 3.2% of would be coaches had convictions involving sex offenses, violence, or other felonies.
+18% of these individuals committed their crime outside of their current state of residency.
+(Source: Southeastern Security Consultants, Inc.)

-Background checks on volunteers, (as well as paid staff), especially those with repeated access to youth players, are an important part of the volunteer screening program in youth sports.
-All volunteers should be notified prior to acceptance of their duties that they will be subject to a favorable background check and must provide their consent via a Volunteer Application.
+For starters, background checks on volunteers, especially those with repeated access to youth players, are an important part of the volunteer screening program in youth sports.
+All volunteer staff should be notified prior to acceptance of their duties that they will be subject to a favorable background check and must provide their consent via a volunteer application.
 Such notification should also explain the steps that are being taken to safeguard their privacy and rights should any unfavorable information be found.
-Only one league administrator should be in charge of collecting and reviewing Volunteer Applications, receiving the results of the background checks, and making the disqualification decisions in order to reduce the chances of a release of confidential information.
+Only one league administrator should be in charge of collecting and reviewing volunteer applications, receiving the results of the background checks, and making the disqualification decisions in order to reduce the chances of a release of confidential information.
 An unfavorable background check should disqualify a volunteer from participation if it falls within a sports organization’s predetermined, written disqualification criteria.

 - Geographic Region Searched – Varies by county, state, or national database.